Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Going to markets is one of my favorite things to do in a city.
 Mercado Hidalgo in Guanajuato is definitely one of the best places to hang out and mingle with locals.

-The building is, in fact, a mixture of different styles and ideas and was originally constructed to become a major central station.
+The building is, in fact, a mixture of different styles and ideas, and rumor has it that it was originally constructed to become a major central station.
+But I just learned from my recent visit that this is not accurate, just like the fact that Alexandre Gustave Eiffel was also involved in the project.

-Miguel Hidalgo was, in fact, a Mexican priest who together with a few others instigated the first victory of the Mexican revolution, the storming of the “Alhóndiga de Granaditas”, right a few blocks from the market.
+Miguel Hidalgo was, in fact, a Mexican priest who, together with a few others, instigated the first victory of the Mexican revolution, the storming of the “Alhóndiga de Granaditas”, right a few blocks from the market.

 Inside the building, the market is made of three levels and hosts small restaurants with local dishes at a very cheap price, great for breakfast or a quick lunch.

-6. Visit the Alhondiga de Granaditas museum
+6. Visit the Alhondiga de Granaditas Museum

 Even if you are not fond of museums and prefer open-air activities, I believe that Alhóndiga de Granaditas is still worth visiting.

-It’s a regional museum where you can learn about the local history and the different phases of the Mexican revolution besides the historical events that took place in the Guanajuato region.
+It’s a regional museum where you can learn about the local history and the different phases of the Mexican revolution, besides the historical events that took place in the Guanajuato region.

 The building in itself has historical importance because it is where the locals used to store their grains to supply the population in less productive seasons.